 2 15.55 15.55

-There are also 4 example problems from the USGS that are described in the Rounds and Buccola (2015) report that are part of the download package.
-Error trapping is also included in this routine and has also been added to the CE-QUAL-W2 preprocessor.
+There are also four example problems from the USGS that are described in the Rounds and Buccola (2015) report that are part of the download package.
+Error trapping is also included in this routine and has been added to the CE-QUAL-W2 preprocessor.
 Some of these errors include the following:

-“At least 2 and no more than 10 outlets must be specified for the NOUTS input in each blending group on the SPLIT2 input card.
+At least 2 and no more than 10 outlets must be specified for the NOUTS input in each blending group on the SPLIT2 input card.

 Any single outlet can only be specified once in each blending group (SPLITOUT input card).